-A description of PG&E's authorized electric and gas revenue requirement categories and the percent contribution to the total revenue requirement as of January 2016 is provided separately.
+A description of PG&E's authorized electric and gas revenue requirement categories and the percent contribution to the total 2017 revenue requirement is provided separately.
 The key categories of revenue requirements are based on PG&E's major rate components.